heyitskent/BEWD_Final_Project/proposal.md

-For my final project, I want to do something interesting.
+For my final project, I want to do something interesting - ideally a Braintree integration.